-

 The CompuServe of Things

-On the Net today we face a choice between freedom and captivity, independence and dependence.
+Summary On the Net today we face a choice between freedom and captivity, independence and dependence.
 How we build the Internet of Things has far-reaching consequences for the humans who will use—or be used by—it.
-Will we push forward, connecting things using forests of silos that are reminiscent the online services of the 1980’s, or will we learn the lessons of the Internet and build a true Internet of Things?
+Will we push forward, connecting things using forests of silos that are reminiscent the online services of the 1980’s, or…

 -